Crochet Blanket

 Spread the love

 This Crochet Ripple Afghan blanket was easy and fun to make.
 It looks so nice on my couch or just to cuddle up.
-A few years ago, I created a single crochet afghan tutorial, and so many asked how to create an afghan with double crochet, so I decided to create this pattern.
+A few years ago, I created a single crochet afghan tutorial, and so many asked how to create a blanket with double crochet, so I decided to create this pattern.
+This crochet ripple blanket pattern creates a beautiful textured design, perfect for adding warmth and style to any room.

 This post contains affiliate links.
 If you purchase through these links, I may earn a modest commission at no extra cost.
 Please review my privacy policy for more details.